digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domain_entities.rst

 However, there are situations where a node should not be automatically initialized, but where we prefer to control each step of the initialization.
-For example, when a node in the setup does not control its own identity, when we do not want to store the identity key on the node for security reasons, or when we want to set our own keys (e.g. when keys are externally stored in a Key Management Service - KMS).
+For example, when a node in the setup does not control its own identity, when you do not want to store the identity key on the node for security reasons, or when we want to set our own keys (e.g. when keys are externally stored in a Key Management Service - KMS).

 If you want to disable the automatic initialization of domain nodes you have to set: